veertuinc/anklet/plugins/receivers/github/README.md

 ### What you need:

 1. An active database the receiver can access.
 For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/tree/main?tab=readme-ov-file#database-setup).
 It needs to be the same database as the [Github Handler Plugin](../../handlers/github/README.md).
 1. Some sort of Auth method like a PAT or a Github App for the repo you want to receive webhooks for.
+They need:
-They need `Administration`, `Webhooks`, and `Actions` set to `Read and write`.
+  - Repo Receiver: `Administration`, `Webhooks`, and `Actions` set to `Read and write`.
+  - Org Receiver: Under `Organization permissions` set `Administration`, `Webhooks`, and `Self-hosted runners` to `Read and write`.
+  - IMPORTANT: Make sure to check your email to verify any permission requests.
 1. A way to receive webhooks.
 This can be a public URL or IP that points to the server running the Anklet Github Receiver.
 Github will send the webhook to this endpoint over the internet.

 In the `config.yml`, you can define the `github_receiver` plugin as follows: